WSU-kduncan/cicdf25-Larryrsmithusmc/Project5/README-CD.md

 	- I tested this by making a small change to my web content.
 I then ran the script and when it finished I checked the website for its updates to verify that it worked.
   - [Bash script](deployment/deployment.sh)

+## Listen

+1. Configuring a webhook Listener on EC2 Instance
+  - How to install adnanh's webhook to the EC2 instance
+  - How to verify successful installation
+  - Summary of the webhook definition file
+  - How to verify definition file was loaded by webhook
+  - How to verify webhook is receiving payloads that trigger it
+	  - how to monitor logs from running webhook
+	  - what to look for in docker process views
+  - LINK to definition file in repository
+2. Configure a webhook Service on EC2 Instance
+  - Summary of webhook service file contents
+  - How to enable and start the webhook service
+  - How to verify webhook service is capturing payloads and triggering bash script
+  - LINK to service file in repository